 The organizations responsible for implementing smart city technology should apply the principle of least privilege throughout their network environments.
 As defined by the U.S. National Institute of Standards and Technology (NIST), the principle of least privilege is, "The principle that a security architecture should be designed so that each entity is granted the minimum system resources and authorizations that the entity needs to perform its function."
 Administrators should review default and existing configurations along with hardening guidance from vendors to ensure that hardware and software is only permissioned to access other systems and data that it needs to perform its functions.
-Administrators should also immediately update privileges upon changes in administrative roles or the addition of new users or administrators from newly integrated systems.
-They should use a tiered model with different levels of administrative access based on job requirements.
-Administrators should limit access to accounts with full privileges across an enterprise to dedicated, hardened privileged access workstations (PAWs).
+Administrators should also immediately update privileges upon changes in administrative roles or the addition of new users or administrative access based on job requirements.
+Administrators should limit access to accounts with full privileges across an enterprise to dedicated, hardened privilege access workstations (PAWs).
 Administrators should also use time-based or just-in-time privileges and identify high-risk devices, services, and users to minimize their access.
 For detailed guidance, see: